(Note: Please refer to the Frequently Asked Questions (FAQs) at the end of this PACS Standard for further guidance on this Standard.)

 First, a number of these commitments are designed to give the parties guidance as to the types of activities that are prohibited and also to help them understand that corruption can occur in a number of ways and affect a wide range of activities.
 For example, individuals may not be aware that the following could give rise to criminal liability:

-These sorts of activities are expressly prohibited by this PACS Standard (sub-clauses 6(1) – (14)).
+These sorts of activities are expressly prohibited by this PACS Standard (clauses 7 to 14 above).

-Second, sub-clause 6(15) of this PACS Standard is designed to ensure that each party is contractually obliged to comply with anti-corruption measures which apply to the project.
+Second, clause 15 above is designed to ensure that each party is contractually obliged to comply with anti-corruption measures which apply to the project.

-Third, sub-clauses 6(16) and (17) of this PACS Standard are designed to highlight the serious penalties for involvement in corruption.
-Sub-clause 6(16) refers to contractual penalties which can be enforced by the parties.
-Sub-clause 6(17) refers to the criminal penalties that will apply.
+Third, clause 16 above is designed to highlight the serious penalties for involvement in corruption.
+It refers to contractual penalties which can be enforced by the parties, and to the criminal penalties that will apply.

-Fourth, clause 6(18) of this PACS Standard is designed to ensure that the major contractors exchange similar anti-corruption commitments with their sub-contractors, agents and related companies.
+Fourth, clause 17 above is designed to ensure that the major contractors exchange similar anti-corruption commitments with their sub-contractors, agents and related companies.